hyphz/crossroads-2-disassembly/README.md

 ## Format

 The existing ASM file is built with c64studio by George Rottensteiner, at http://www.georg-rottensteiner.de/en/index.html .

-It reproduces the original PRG file exactly.
+It reproduces the original PRG file exactly if built with `pristine=1`.
+There are also a small number of code variations enabled:
+* `always_show_credits`, if set will remove the code that hides the credits so they are always displayed.
+* `minimum_escalation` sets the minimum escalation level (described below).
+This will make early levels play faster.
+* `remove_dead_code` compiles out a number of apparently unreachable code blocks.

 ## Notes